|Back to Back Issues Page|

 Grits, bread and a potato salad made on Saturday evening, but enjoyed on Sunday are all less fattening, and less likely to provoke a surge in blood glucose.
 If you are diabetic, test yourself and see.

-The fibre, protein and fat in whole grains also slow gastric emptying into the small intestine where the glucose is formed.
+The fibre, protein and fat in whole grains also slow gastric emptying into the small intestine where the glucose is formed and absorbed.

 SpiritualWhatever your religion there is something deeply spiritual about all this.
 Understanding that our bodies are the temples of Almighty God means that we have a responsibility to care for them.